hodgettsp/ces_data/paper.md

 LINK: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DUS88V
 ```

+**(PAUL: I'm not sure about this index number approach.
+The issue is that when we add a new CES it'll change the numbering right?
+So old scripts would load the wrong dataset and they'd do this silently.
+Would a change to just the year work?)**

 Alternatively, an index number can be provided which will access a survey that corresponds to the location in a built-in vector.